Cibiv/ModelRevelator/README.md

 Commandline options:
 ```
     -a OR "--alignments": Alignment file(s) to process.
-In phylip format (.phy).
+In phylip or fasta format (.phy or .fasta).
             You can use * or ? placeholders in your path- and filenames to process
             entire directories containing alignments.
     -r OR "--results_filename": File name you want your results to be stored in.